 Fresh, vibrant, tangy, zesty, spicy and garlicky are only some of the adjectives used to describe wildcrafted pesto.
 But how about spell-binding?
-From dandelion, garlic mustard, sorrel, and lemon balm, these “weeds” and herbs not only have a long magical history, they can be transformed into tasty and nutritious sauces, dips and condiments—and served with practically anything!
+From dandelion, garlic mustard, sorrel, and lemon balm, these “weeds” and herbs not only have a long magical history, but they can also be transformed into tasty and nutritious sauces, dips and condiments—and served with practically anything!

 Plant folklore claims that dandelions promote inner and outer transformation, mustard garlic “revives the spirits” and “expels heaviness”, fennel protects you from evil and lemon balm will bring a lover into your life.
 So create a magical pesto – why not?

-Anyway, pesto was traditionally made with basil, roasted pine nuts, Parmigiano Reggiano, extra virgin oil and a pinch of sea salt.
+Anyway, pesto is traditionally made with basil, roasted pine nuts, Parmigiano Reggiano, extra virgin oil and a pinch of sea salt.
 But these wildcrafted versions of pesto use local greens that grow in abundance on Vancouver Island.
 Many will be found in your lawn or garden beds, or in suburban back alleys.

 Old-Fashioned Dandelion Pesto

 Golden flowers and jagged lion toothed leaves identify the prolific dandelion.
 Long reputed to enhance second sight, these bitter greens are surprisingly delicious and mellow as a pesto.
 Our version goes classic, with traditional toasted pine nuts and Parmigiano Reggiano. (see full recipe here) Best way to serve it is with crackers or swirled into pasta.
 Always a big hit with family, friends and company.
 My favourite dish to feed foraging newbies!